MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.69.md

 (f) *Seedskadee National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of dark goose, duck, coot, merganser, dove, snipe, and rail on designated areas of the refuge subject to the following conditions:

-(i) We open the refuge to the general public from1/2 hour before legal sunrise to1/2 hour after legal sunset.
+(i) We open the refuge to the general public from 1/2 hour before legal sunrise to 1/2 hour after legal sunset.
 Waterfowl hunters may enter the refuge 1 hour before legal shooting hours to set up decoys and blinds.

 (ii) We allow the use of dogs when hunting.